RGPtv/Orangepi-Pi-hole-Setup/README.md

 nano docker-compose.yml
 ```

-> ⚙️ Adjust the environment variables (password, IP, timezone) to fit your setup.
+> ⚙️ Adjust the environment variables (password, IP, timezone, and etc) to fit your setup.

 ### 3. Start the container: